 Average tuition per credit hour: $709

 Online Master’s in Forensic Studies

 Stevenson University presents an online master’s program in forensic studies that can help students develop and grow in their careers in the fields of criminal justice and investigations.
 The convenient, online classes are delivered by an expert faculty with many years of extensive academic and real-world experience with flexible sessions for working adults.
 The various courses that are taught in this 51-credit program include forensic studies, forensic journal research, forensic journal review, investigative techniques, litigation theory, foundations of justice, litigation practice as well as special topics like white-collar crimes and election law.
 Applicants must hold a bachelor’s degree from a reputable institution along with a 3.0 GPA.
-Students get support and Personalized attention during the course of this career-focused program that provides them with specialized skills for growing industries.
+Students get support and Personalized attention during this career-focused program that provides them with specialized skills for growing industries.
 They go on to work conduct investigations and examine the evidence as experts in forensic accounting or digital forensics.